networking:

 There are two important maximum transmission units (MTUs): the network interface controller (NIC) MTU and the cluster network MTU.

-The NIC MTU is only configured at the time of OKD installation.
+The NIC MTU is configured at the time of OKD installation, and you can also change the cluster’s MTU as a Day 2 operation.
+See "Changing cluster network MTU" for more information.
 The MTU must be less than or equal to the maximum supported value of the NIC of your network.
 If you are optimizing for throughput, choose the largest possible value.
 If you are optimizing for lowest latency, choose a lower value.

 The OpenShift SDN network plugin overlay MTU must be less than the NIC MTU by 50 bytes at a minimum.
 This accounts for the SDN overlay header.
 So, on a normal ethernet network, this should be set to 1450